 Seachoice guides and supports our partners with implementing a Sustainable Seafood Policy.

 There are over 500 retail locations in Canada that are either working with SeaChoice or sourcing SeaChoice-labelled sushi.
-Our retail partners include Overwaitea Food Group, Federated Cooperatives Limited, Canada Safeway, Whole Foods Market (Canada) and Toronto’s Big Carrot (links).
+Our retail partners include Buy-Low Foods, Federated Cooperatives Limited, Canada Safeway, Whole Foods Market (Canada) and Toronto’s Big Carrot.
 SeaChoice sushi partner Bento Nouveau is the largest sushi company in Canada.
 SeaChoice supplier partners include Albion Fisheries, 7Seas, Seacore and Les Pêcheries Norref.

 SeaChoice’s comprehensive online Seafood Database includes over 100 assessments.
-SeaChoice has performed a number of Canadian assessments, including: BC Sablefish, Atlantic haddock, BC Pacific halibut, Atlantic lobster, BC Pacific salmon and Atlantic cod.
+SeaChoice has performed a number of Canadian assessments, including: B.C.
+Sablefish, Atlantic haddock, B.C.
+Pacific halibut, and Atlantic cod.

-SeaChoice has distributed nearly one million seafood guides.
+SeaChoice has distributed millions of seafood guides.
 We make shopping ocean-friendly and easy with our online searchable seafood database, seafood shopping guides (general and sushi), and iPhone SeaChoice app

 State of Our Oceans – Facts